elastic/app-search-magento/README.md

 - We will need to rework how product prices are stored into App Search to allow sites with a large number of customer groups to be indexed (#38)

-- Search relevance will be reworked because it is not optimal yet
+- Search relevance is still being tuned.

 ## Development